American General Life Insurance Company, or AIG, a top-rated carrier, offers indexed universal life insurance (IUL) with no exam required.

 An IUL makes sense for certain applicants, namely, those interested in cash-value accumulation for funding substantial financial needs, like college, major purchases, and retirement.

-Think of this review as your go-to guide to determine if this form of coverage from AIG is right for you.
+In this review, we will cover 5 key facts about AIG’s indexed universal life insurance policy to determine if this form of coverage is right for you.

 Table Of Contents